9 FAM 602.2

 (5) (U) Ordering Fingerprint Cards: Standard stock Form FD-258 (blue ink) may be ordered from the General Services Division of the Bureau of Consular Affairs (CA/EX/GSD).
 If post prefers to use the treated (inkless) version of Form FD-258, posts should request the cards directly from:

 Phone: 818-787-1901, Fax: 818-988-9776

 c.
 (U) Pre-Approval Investigation Reports:

-(1) (U) Post may conduct investigations related to eligibility of visa applicants (see 9 FAM 601.10) or, on behalf of the Department of Homeland Security (DHS), petitioners or applicants for adjustment of status in the United States.
-Information supplied to DHS for use in petition cases and other proceedings is for use against persons appearing before DHS.
+(1) (U) Post may conduct investigations related to eligibility of visa applicants (see 9 FAM 601.10) or, on behalf of the Department of Homeland Security (DHS), in support of petition or adjustment of status adjudication.
 This section provides guidance on preparation of reports including investigation results for DHS.
 See 9 FAM 603 for additional information on protection and release of visa-related information.

 (2) (U) Report Preparation:

 (a) (U) When preparing a report, keep in mind that not all information will be protected by INA 222(f).
 See 602.2-2(A)(2) paragraph c(3) below.

 (b) (U) Extracts from or copies of public records of foreign governments supplied to DHS must be provided in duly authenticated form.
 Oral statements furnishing credible information must, whenever possible, be reduced to writing and sworn to before a consular officer.
 In accordance with the Schedule of Fees in 22 CFR 22.1 Item 45, no charge is to be made for notarial service on documents required by other U.S. Government agencies.

 (a) (U) Applicability of INA 222(f) Confidentiality Protections: